 The Queen Mary II is one of the largest and fastest passenger ships ever built.
 The vessel is equipped with cutting-edge technology from the mast to the keel.
-Of course, a luxury liner of this size has its own sewage treatment plant.
-Previously, waste and sludge had to be collected in containers and disposed of onshore.
+This luxury liner produces enough electricity for a large city and has its own on-board wastewater treatment facility.

 SEEPEX pumps were installed in the ship’s new, modernized facilities which process waste in an environmentally friendly fashion, turning it into energy.

 Special BTI range pumps which have the ability to handle highly viscous non-flowable products, as well as being able to accurately meter the product, were fitted with variable speed drives and installed on space-saving, easy-maintenance pump skids.